 M2M services are offered by CSEs to AEs and/or other CSEs.
 To be able to use M2M services offered by one CSE, the AEs and/or CSEs need to be mutually identified and authenticated with that CSE, in order to provide protection from unauthorized access and Denial of Service attacks.
 This mutual authentication enables to additionally provide encryption and integrity protection for the exchange of messages across a single Mca, Mcc or Mcc' reference point.
 In addition, communicating AEs that require similar protection for their own information exchanges can be provisioned to apply the same security method to their communications.

 This is the purpose of the Security Association Establishment procedure, which needs to be executed before the service related procedures specified in oneM2M TS-0001 [1] for the corresponding reference point.

+Long-term Provisioned Secure Connection Keys can pose a security risk if not adequately secured, and for this reason long term Provisioned Secure Connection Keys are recommended to be stored in Secure Environments.

+Long-term Pre-Provisioned Symmetric Enrolee Keys can pose a security risk if not adequately secured, and for this reason it is recommended that Long term Pre-Provisioned Symmetric Enrolee Keys are stored in Secure Environments.
+For long term key storage considerations , see Annex M.

+The focus oneM2M specifications is 3GPP systems and devices.
+Other systems related aspects could be addressed by other specifications and fora.

 On the Mca and Mcc reference points, security association establishment between a field domain AE or CSE, respectively, and an IN-CSE is mandatory.

 On the Mcc' reference point, security association establishment between IN-CSE and IN-CSE is mandatory.